TylerGeiger513/CloudComputing-Prototype/readme.md

 - [ ] *(Optional)* Add email verification and password reset flows.

 ## 2. Friend System (Add & Connect with Users)
-- [ ] Define a friend request model with statuses (pending, incoming, accepted).
+- [x] Define a friend request model with statuses (pending, incoming, accepted).
-- [ ] Extend the User model to include friend lists or reference relationships.
+- [x] Extend the User model to include friend lists or reference relationships.
-- [ ] Create an endpoint to send friend requests.
+- [x] Create an endpoint to send friend requests.
-- [ ] Create endpoints to accept or decline friend requests.
+- [x] Create endpoints to accept or decline friend requests.
-- [ ] Create an endpoint to fetch a user's friend list.
+- [x] Create an endpoint to fetch a user's friend list.
 - [ ] Design friend request notifications or alerts.
-- [ ] Build a view to manage incoming friend requests and display friend lists.
+- [x] Build a (Mock) view to manage incoming friend requests and display friend lists.

 ## 3. Direct Messaging System
 - [ ] Create API endpoints for sending and retrieving messages between users.